FKSkinnerLab/LFP_microcircuit/README.md

 5. To simulate the 2D LFP as in Figure 12 run: "testfig5_basal_exc_more_electrodes.py"

 Notes:
-  a.
-In the "example_sup_more_electrodes_exc.py" you have the option to choose the number and location of electrodes to record from.
+1. In the "example_sup_more_electrodes_exc.py" you have the option to choose the number and location of electrodes to record from.
-  b.
-To decompose the LFP selectively eliminate OLM -PYR or PV-PYR connections within the "fig-5a_basal_exc.hoc" and repeat steps.
+2. To decompose the LFP selectively eliminate OLM -PYR or PV-PYR connections within the "fig-5a_basal_exc.hoc" and repeat steps.

 ------------------------------------------------------------------------------------------------------------------------------